-If you frequent sushi restaurants, then you’ve probably been served (pickled) ginger, a zesty plant that is provided to cleanse the palate between dishes.
-Many Asian recipes will call for some form of root ginger, so chances are likely you’ve already tried it.
+If you frequent sushi restaurants, then you’ve probably been served pickled ginger, a zesty root that is provided to cleanse the palate between dishes.
+Many Asian recipes will call for some form of root ginger, so chances are you’ve already tried it.
 The ginger plant originates from China, and it stems from the Zingiberaceae family, which means that it’s similar to spices like cardamom, turmeric, and galangal.
-Ginger eventually made its way over to Europe, and even became a staple in the Royal household (Queen Elizabeth I reportedly made the very first gingerbread man — a holiday tradition that carried over to the U.S. as well).
+Ginger eventually made its way over to Europe and even became a staple in the Royal household.
+Queen Elizabeth I reportedly made the very first gingerbread man — a holiday tradition that carried over to the U.S. as well.

 Ginger tea: What is it and how is it made?

-You can make your own DIY ginger tea by taking raw ginger and adding it to your mug of hot water (you can also add honey or agave to sweeten and mellow things up — ginger can be strong!).
+You can make your own DIY ginger tea by taking raw ginger or even ginger powder and adding it to your mug of hot water (you can also add honey or agave to sweeten and mellow things up — ginger can be strong!).
 That’s it!
 Just ginger, hot water, and sweetener if you’d like.
 Some will add a squeeze of lemon as well.
 Ginger tea is also caffeine free, which is perfect for those who are trying to cut down on all things caffeine.

-You can also buy ginger tea, like Tea Drops’ Citrus Ginger dissolvable tea pods (they’re Chrissy Teigen’s favorite).
+You can also buy convenient ginger tea bags like Citrus Ginger Tea Drops - dissolvable tea drops (they’re Chrissy Teigen’s favorite).
 Tea Drops gets the recipe just right, with the perfect amount of fruitiness, zest, and sweetness.
 Plus, you don’t need to worry about having ginger root on you at all times (yay for convenience!).

-A test-tube study shows that ginger has anti-viral properties, and although this specific study found proof that ginger had helped protect against human respiratory syncytial virus (HRSV), it’s not a bad idea to eat some fresh ginger or drink ginger tea if you feel like you’re getting sick.
-Even better, it’s great to use ginger as preventative measure, especially during flu season as it's rich in antioxidants.
+A test-tube study shows us that ginger has anti-viral properties, and this specific study found proof that ginger had helped protect against the human respiratory syncytial virus (HRSV).
+That means it’s not a bad idea to eat some fresh ginger or drink ginger tea if you feel like you’re getting sick.
+Even better, it’s great to use ginger as a preventative measure, especially during flu season as it's rich in antioxidants.

-Ginger isn't just a grand booster for your immune system, some studies have shown that ginger works as an effective supplement to treat nausea, with some reports claiming ginger is more effective than over-the-counter medication (some of which incorporate ginger as an ingredient).
-Many people who experience motion sickness in cars, boats, or ships swear by either taking ginger supplements (in pill form) or drinking ginger tea.
+Ginger isn't just a grand booster for your immune system, some studies have shown that ginger works as an effective supplement to treat nausea.
+Some reports claim ginger is more effective than over-the-counter medication - some of which incorporate ginger as an ingredient.
+Many people who experience motion sickness in cars, boats, or ships swear by either taking ginger supplements or drinking ginger tea.

-Why exactly can ginger prevent feeling motion sickness?
-According to one study, it’s hypothesized that “ginger ameliorates the nausea associated with motion sickness by preventing the development of gastric dysrhythmias and the elevation of plasma vasopressin.”
+Why exactly can ginger help in preventing motion sickness?
+According to one study, it’s hypothesized that “ginger ameliorates nausea associated with motion sickness by preventing the development of gastric dysrhythmias and the elevation of plasma vasopressin.”

 Some pregnant women with chronic morning sickness experience relief after consuming ginger, and this isn’t just a placebo effect.
-A recent published group of studies that were conducted from 1991 to 2009 proved that when administering 250 to 1,000 mg ginger capsules daily, the subjects reported to feel better than the subjects who took placebo capsules for the same amount of time.
+A recently published group of studies that were conducted from 1991 to 2009 proved that when administering 250 to 1,000 mg ginger capsules daily, the subjects reported feeling better than the subjects who took placebo capsules for the same amount of time.

 Amanda Webster, a certified holistic nutritionist tells us, “I always gift a box of ginger tea to my expecting clients because, from a personal standpoint, it was my saving grace when I was pregnant.”
-You can find ginger tea at your grocery or health food store, or if you want to do something extra special, you could always gift Tea Drops’ Citrus Ginger.
-The ginger will make any mom-to-be feel better (and the subtle sweetness makes the tea feel like a dessert — it’s a win-win!).
-Plus, the packaging is super cute.
+You can find ginger tea at your grocery or health food store, or if you want something extra special, you could always gift Tea Drops Citrus Ginger.
+The ginger will make any mom-to-be feel better, and the subtle sweetness makes the tea feel like a dessert — it’s a win-win!

 A separate study gave people two grams of ginger supplements for 11 days to determine whether it would help the 36 patients with their muscle pain (another form of inflammation).
 The study proved that “daily consumption of raw and heat-treated ginger resulted in moderate-to-large reductions in muscle pain.”
 So the next time you go too hard at the gym?
 Brew yourself some ginger tea or toss some raw ginger in your post-workout smoothie.